Like-an-Angel/kioapp/README.md

 Further, are visualized best cost-wise results for every number of groups.
 Colours are assigned in order of increasing of the group price coefficient.

 #  A JSON ﬁle containing the postcodes, each of which is a list of locations.
-In the last part, results for best experiment for k = 15 are saved into JSON file.
+In the next part, results for best experiment for k = 15 are saved into JSON file.
 # An SQL query that returns the latest transaction at each location.
 For the same experiment is constructed MySQL command which returns the latest transaction from a desired group x.
 Membership in group x is determined analogically to softmax: cost for group x must be smaller than for all other groups.